bikramjit15/CoWin-notifier/README.md

 # CoWin-notifier
-Simple CoWin vaccine notifier using chrome using noitify.rn
+Simple CoWin vaccine notifier using chrome using noitify.run

+Create your own channel thru https://notify.run/ and add it to the py